ROCm/rocm-blogs/blogs/software-tools-optimization/julia-amdgpu/README.md

-AMDGPU.jl integrates ROCm libraries with Julia ecosystem offering unifying experience, where there's almost no difference between using arrays backed by AMDGPU.jl or by CPU.
+AMDGPU.jl integrates ROCm libraries with Julia ecosystem offering unifying experience, where there's almost no difference between using arrays backed by AMDGPU.jl, CPU or other accelerators.

 E.g. [rocBLAS](https://github.com/ROCm/rocBLAS) is used for common
 BLAS operations, and Julia's operators dispatch to them for efficiency.